SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 and are not bothered with writing data to a file.
 More important, they don't spend time waiting for other processes to release a thread lock to allow file writing.
-The disadvantage are that you can only store but not load data and storage relies a lot on pickling of data, so often your entire trajectory is send over the queue.
+The disadvantages are that you can only store but not load data and storage relies a lot on pickling of data, so often your entire trajectory is send over the queue.
+Moreover, in case of ``'QUEUE'`` wrapping you can choose the ``queue_maxsize`` of elements that can be put on the queue.
+To few means that your worker processes may need to wait until they can put more data on the queue.
+To many could blow up your memory in cases the single runs are actually faster than the storage of the data. ``0`` means a queue of infinite size.
+Default is ``-1`` meaning *pypet* makes a conservative estimate of twice te number of processes (i.e. ``2 * ncores``).
+This doesn't sound a lot.
+However, keep in mind that a single element on the queue might already be quite large like the entire data gathered in a single run.

 If you chose the ``'LOCK'`` mode, every process will place a lock before it opens the HDF5 file for writing data.
 Thus, only one process at a time stores data.
 The advantages are the